wechaty/docusaurus/_posts/2017-09-20-add-wechaty-doc.md

 ![automate all the things](/download/2017/add-wechaty-doc-automate-all-the-things.jpg)

-Yes, we are planned to do this for nearly a year...
+Yes, we planned to do this for nearly a year...

 Thanks to [@Huan](https://github.com/zixia), [@ax4](https://github.com/ax4),[@hczhcz](https://github.com/hczhcz), [@William](https://github.com/kis87988), by the end of August, we finally convert all the doc to jsdoc.
 And I'd like to share some jsdoc experience here.